-A number of documents are available to help land managers and other community members to understand which pest animals they must manage and how they can be managed.
+A number of documents are available to help land managers and other community members to understand which pest animals they must manage and how.
 Central to these are the Regional Strategic Pest Animal Management Plans that set out the requirements for managing the impacts of pest animals.